BSc Hons MBACP (Accred.)

-There are times when we all need extra support to cope with life’s inevitable challenges which can present themselves in many different ways.
-My role is to offer you a caring, compassionate and confidential space in which to support you in finding your own way forward in coping with these challenges and to help you make sense of any thoughts or feelings that you wish to share, or which may emerge during the counselling process.
+There are times when we all need extra support to cope with life’s inevitable challenges and difficulties, which can present themselves in many different ways.
+My role is to offer you a caring, compassionate and confidential space in which to support you in finding your own way forward in coping with these challenges and difficulties, and to help you make sense of any thoughts or feelings that you wish to share, or which may emerge during the counselling process.
 Counselling is different to confiding in family or friends as it offers a private space to focus on whatever you wish to speak about, without the worry of someone else's feelings or judgements.

-I am a qualified and accredited counsellor with over ten years experience of counselling young people and adults with a range of emotional difficulties.
+I am a qualified and accredited counsellor with over twelve years experience of counselling young people and adults with a range of emotional difficulties.
 I work in an integrative way, which means that my practice is influenced by the traditions of humanistic, psychodynamic and existential therapies; this enables me to tailor my approach to suit your individual needs, whilst respecting your own pace and depth of the counselling process.
 However, the core aspect of all of my work is to build a trusting relationship, and to offer a confidential, compassionate and supportive space to help you begin to explore and make sense of whatever is on your mind.

 Training, qualifications & experience